FrozenSand/ioq3-for-UrbanTerror-4/README.md

 - `/map` will now accept to load maps that are not in a pure pak (when connected to a pure server)

-- Ctrl-V and Shift-Insert can now be used to paste into UI text fields (not just the console).

 - Added `sv_autoRecordDemo`cvar to automatically create a server demo of every player that connects.